 - Only share the link to the online event once an attendee is registered.

 - Consider adding a password or other authentication requirement for attendees to access the event.
 Eventbrite offers integrations with both Zoom and Vimeo to include password protection and other security features to your streaming content.

-Deter and manage disruptive activity:
+2. Deter and manage disruptive activity

 - Select a webinar/virtual meeting platform that includes security features.